Surprising Dining at Restaurant Onyx in Budapest

 Avec at Restaurant Onyx, Budapest

 The Vintage Tokaji was a dream!
 Like a dessert by itself, revealing layer after layer of taste and bouquet.
-Amazing Wine!
+Just look at those two completely different colors of the same wine!
+Simply Amazing!

 Vintage Tokaji and New Tokaji Wine